Synthetixio/SIPs/content/stps/stp-8.md

 <!--This is the problem statement.
 This is the *why* of the STP.
 It should clearly explain *why* the current state of the protocol is inadequate.
 It is critical that you explain *why* the change is needed, if the STP proposes changing how something is calculated, you must address *why* the current calculation is inaccurate or wrong.
 This is not the place to describe how the STP will address the issue!-->

 Robust and lasting integrations are key to the success of the Synthetix ecosystem.
 Building integrations is a commitment, and the absence of a well-defined incentive structure could impede the number and quality of integrators.
-Establishing a structured incentive mechanism is essential to cultivating the right calibre of lasting partnerships.
+Establishing a structured incentive mechanism is essential to cultivating the right calibre of lasting integrator partnerships.

 ## Specification